Skip to content

 Regulatory citations are sparse at the observation level

-2.6% of observations in the corpus cite a specific code section, CSA standard number, PEO regulation, or named drawing reference.
-The remaining 97.4% of observations carry the engineer's professional opinion about conformance with the drawings and specifications without anchoring that opinion to a named clause inside the observation text itself.
+Barely one observation in forty cites a specific code section, CSA standard number, PEO regulation, or named drawing reference inside the observation text.
+The rest carry the engineer's professional opinion about conformance with the drawings and specifications without anchoring that opinion to a named clause inside the observation itself.
+The citations that do appear are scattered; none clusters into a single dominant standard family.

 This is not a gap in the engineering; it is a pattern in the drafting.
 Individual observations in the corpus are short.
 The regulatory context typically lives in the report's opening boilerplate, the referenced specifications, and the shared project drawings.
 What the corpus does not show is engineers repeating the citation inside every single observation, the way a compliance-checklist template would.

 Interpretation.
-2.6% is not a quality judgement.
+A sparse observation-level citation rate is not a quality judgement.
 It is a structural fact about Ontario sealed fieldwork that matters for AI-assisted drafting.
 A tool that tries to force a code citation into every observation will produce reports that look wrong to experienced engineers, because they do not match the corpus baseline.
-A tool that surfaces the right citation only when the observation type calls for it - CSA material standards for concrete placement, OBC Part 9 clauses for low-rise residential envelope, PEO Regulation 941 for sealing practice - is closer to what the corpus shows.
+A tool that surfaces the right citation only when the observation type calls for it, CSA material standards for concrete placement, OBC Part 9 clauses for low-rise residential envelope, PEO Regulation 941 for sealing practice, is closer to what the corpus shows.

 Revisions and multi-visit projects

-1.3% of reports carry an explicit revision indicator in the filename or document header - "Rev 1", "Revision 2", "Re-issued", or an R-number suffix.
+Only a small share of reports carry an explicit revision indicator in the filename or document header, a "Rev 1", "Revision 2", "Re-issued", or an R-number suffix.
 This is a floor on the true revision rate because not every revised report is tagged that way; firms often replace the prior document without marking it as a revision.

-A more reliable signal of multi-visit drafting is the project chain.
-Grouping reports by their project-root filename, 10.2% of projects in the corpus produced more than one sealed report.
-Most projects show up in the corpus once, usually because they were one-visit reviews or because only the final report was archived.
-The longest chain in the corpus reaches 52 reports; the 90th-percentile chain length is 1.
+A more telling signal of multi-visit drafting is the project chain.
+Most projects appear in the corpus once, usually because they were one-visit reviews or because only the final report was archived.
+But a tail of projects runs deep: the longest single-project chain in the corpus reaches dozens of sequential reports, each one a return visit as construction progressed.

 Observation-to-recommendation ratio